 Summer Scholars is an award-winning, year-round extended learning program partnering with 20 Denver elementary schools to provide high-quality reading, language and math tutoring, enrichment and family literacy to 2000 children and their families each year.
 At the 2011 Chinese New Year Gala, the Nathan Yip Foundation was proud to partner with Summer Scholars by contributing funds raised through the Red Envelope raffle sales to their program.

 The mission of Project PAVE (Promoting Alternatives to Violence through Education) is to empower youth to end the cycle of relationship abuse.
 The organization’s goal is to stop the generational cycle of relationship abuse through prevention, education, and early intervention.
 The Nathan Yip Foundation created a Nathan Yip Foundation Scholarship to be awarded as part of Project Pave’s Transformation Scholarship Program.
 The scholarships pay tribute to youth who have made, or are making, positive contributions toward ending the cycle of relationship abuse by raising awareness and empowering themselves and others in their schools and community.
-This year’s 2013 Nathan Yip Foundation Scholarship was awarded to Andrew Trader-Bankstron, a graduate of East High School and currently a freshman at Colorado State University.
+This year’s 2014 Nathan Yip Foundation Scholarship was awarded to Eva Ruybal.
+We are excited to see how Eva transforms herself as she enters college.
+Go Eva!

 Denver Center for International Studies (DCIS) is a true Denver Public School (DPS) Success Story.
 Founded in 1985, the school works to prepare students for college and future life by developing multilingual, inter-culturally competent citizens who are actively involved in our rapidly changing world.